These images are a selection of old and new work.

-Before ship building at Barrow, airships were built and used to patrol the coast looking for enemy submarines during the First world War.
-His Majesty’s Airship 4 had some hair-raising incidents in its life but mainly when it was trying to dock.”
+Before ship building at Barrow, airships were built and used to patrol the coast looking for enemy submarines during the First World War.
+His Majesty’s Airship number 4 had some hair-raising incidents in its life but mainly when it was trying to dock.

-“Cumberland wrestling is usually performed on grass at country fairs, but by leaving out the Lake District backdrop the eye is forced to concentrate on the action of the contestants and their traditional embroidered costumes.
+“Cumberland wrestling is usually performed on grass at county fairs, but leaving out the lake district backdrop the eye is forced to concentrate on the action of the contestants and their traditional embroidered costumes.

-The other figures I paint, are often participants of Cumberland shows or local athletics.”
+The other figures I paint are often participants in Cumberland shows, local athletics meetings or Haaf net fishing.”

-Initially I studied sculpture on my fine art degree, later moving on to printmaking; now I seem to paint most of the time but my ‘Old Self’ is obviously still apparent in three dimensions.”
+Initially I studied sculpture on my Fine Art Degree, later moving on to printmaking.
+Now I seem to paint most of the time, but my ‘Old Self’ is obviously still apparently in three dimensions.”

 Each unframed print costs £100 and an oak-framed print costs between £150 – £200 dependant on size.

-Please enquire if you would like to purchase multiple prints or you have a question about frames or postage.
+Please enquire if you would like prices for purchasing multiple prints or you have a question about frames or postage.

 “These are images of my work which don’t fit into any of the other categories.
 Whilst most of the commissioned work is related to the Solway or the Lakes District, several haven’t so they appear here in other work.”